Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Escape Trajectory Integration

 An analytic fit to $\phiclus^{\rm CMC}$ must be chosen carefully.
-While $\phigal$'s functional form has a greater impact on the tidal boundary,\footnote{Because the cluster's enclosed mass (and thus $\nabla \phiclus$) near the tidal boundary is very flat compared to that of the Galaxy (and $\nabla \phigal$).} $\phiclus$ strongly affects $\Etilde$ since PEs typically first satisfy the escape criterion in the cluster core (W23).
+While $\phigal$'s functional form has a greater impact on the tidal boundary,\footnote{Because the GC's enclosed mass (and thus $\nabla \phiclus$) near the tidal boundary is very flat compared to that of the MW (and $\nabla \phigal$).} $\phiclus$ more strongly affects $\Etilde$ since PEs typically first satisfy the escape criterion in the GC's core (W23).
 So even slight inconsistencies in $\phiclus$ between \texttt{CMC} and \texttt{Gala} greatly affect $\Etilde$ (Figure~\ref{fig:Etilde}), and thereby the escape timescale.
 For example, a Keplerian fit $\phiclus^{\rm fit}$ parameterized by the GC mass $m(t)$ is too steep in the core relative to the true $\phiclus^{\rm CMC}$.
 This causes \texttt{Gala} to underestimate $\Etilde(t_{\rm rmv})$, enough to prevent all but the most energetic PEs from crossing beyond $r_t(t)$ within a Hubble time.
 Meanwhile, a \cite{Plummer1911} $\phiclus^{\rm fit}$ set by $m(t)$ and the GC half-mass radius causes the opposite issue; this choice is too shallow in the core and escape occurs far too rapidly, on the crossing timescale.
-Finally, though our simulations sample initial positions/velocities from a \cite{King1966} profile, which also fits well $\phiclus$ after core collapse, we find it is not an ideal match prior to collapse (most ages) due to the retention of a concentrated BH population at the cluster center.\footnote{In all cases, these discrepancies are far more visually apparent in the logarithmic enclosed mass profile as it magnifies changes in $\nabla \phiclus$ at small $r$.}
+Finally, though our simulations sample initial positions/velocities from a \cite{King1966} profile, which also fits well $\phiclus$ after core collapse, we find it is not an ideal match prior to collapse (most ages; explained shortly).
+In all cases, these discrepancies are far more visually apparent in the logarithmic enclosed mass profile as it magnifies changes in $\nabla \phiclus$ at small $r$.